 We don't call our customers over the phone.
 Be aware of unsolicited phone calls from people pretending to be from Squarespace requesting private information.

 Official Squarespace email addresses

 If you're not sure if an email address belongs to us, compare it to this list of our official email addresses.

-- email@example.com or firstname.lastname@example.org (Email notifications from your site)
+- firstname.lastname@example.org or email@example.com (Email notifications from your site or Squarespace Domain)

 - firstname.lastname@example.org (Form Block submissions from your site)